logo Champagne Dom pérignon

 AND DELICACY

-The creation of the 2013 vintage reveals the play of resonances between Pinot Noir and Chardonnay, acidity and roundness.
-Its precise, elegant and tactile bouquet deploys an aromatic, delicate flavor, around three nuances: that of citrus fruits, that of a more vegetable facet and finally that of spices.
-This precision reveals an elegance where the wine, after an airy attack, becomes more and more intense.
+The creation of the 2013 vintage reveals the play of resonance between Pinot Noir and Chardonnay, acidity and roundness.
+Its precise, elegant and tactile bouquet unfurls a delicate, aromatic flavor around three nuances: citrus, a more vegetal facet and, finally, spices.
+This precision reveals an elegance where the wine, after an airy attack, amplifies.

-Rosé dom perignon marne valley wine finesse excellence freshness
+Rosé dom pérignon vallée de la marne wine finesse excellence freshness

 Dom PErignon